Skip to content

 9. Enter your admin credentials and click Finish.

 With SmartDeploy, you can work more efficiently by deploying to multiple local and remote machines from a central platform.
 And via the dashboard, you can easily view when there are available updates for the Platform Packs in your library.
-Client devices with those packages installed will be flagged as well, so you know which machines to apply the updates to.
+Client devices with those packages installed are flagged as well, so you know which machines to apply the updates to.

 More of a visual learner?
 Check out our video walkthrough on how you can update BIOS in Windows devices.